shifr/imgwizard/README.md

 # What it can do? #

+  - Fetch original image from:
-  - Fetch image from local file system or remote media
+      - local file system
+      - remote media storage
+      - microsoft azure
   - Resize it
   - Crop it
   - Change quality